Krischester/Fake-usdt-sender/README.md

 Download Free Flash USDT Sender Software In Our platform - https://t.me/allianceflashdeal

-Contact me - To Purchase The Flash Coins on Telegram - @krischester - https://t.me/krischester
+Contact me - To Purchase The Flash Coins on Telegram -@allianceflashdeal - [https://t.me/allianceflashdeal](https://t.me/allianceflashdeal)

 Want To Know About How Flash USDT Works ?
 And What Is Flash USDT ? https://t.me/allianceflashdeal